shishir-roy/shoppingKori-master/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+So I hereby call all the creative, thinking minds in open arms to contribute in this project and enrich myself with myriads of creative excellence and challenge myself to develop something fresh everyday and stand out from the rest.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b AmazingFeature`)